-The special gift I recently received was ‘A Little Bag of Hope” – it was given on completion of a WRAP course, volunteer for those with mental health issues, for those feeling vulnerable.
+I recently received a special gift a ‘A Little Bag of Hope” – it was given on completion of a WRAP course for volunteers supporting those with mental health issues.

 The list tells it all …